 Section I: Background

-While most universities do not allow murals on walls of living spaces, MIT allows many undergraduate residences to display student artwork in the form of murals or sculptures (East Campus, Burton Conner, and Random Hall).
+While most universities do not allow murals on walls of living spaces, MIT allows many undergraduate residences to display student artwork in the form of murals or sculptures (East Campus and Random Hall).
 This is a privilege given to students.
 The purpose of these policies and protocols (the 'Mural Policy') is to outline how to balance the interests in allowing such freedom of expression and the interests of a discrimination- and harassment-free educational, work, or living environment.

 Section I, Subsection I: Definition of Murals vs Graffiti